google/TensorNetwork/README.md

 [![Build Status](https://travis-ci.org/google/TensorNetwork.svg?branch=master)](https://travis-ci.org/google/TensorNetwork)

-A tensor network wrapper for TensorFlow.
+A tensor network wrapper for TensorFlow, JAX, and Numpy.

 For an overview of tensor networks please see the following: